LLNL/RAJAPerf/docs/sphinx/user_guide/index.rst

 ###################################

-If you have some familiarity with RAJA and want to get up and running quickly, check out :ref:`getting_started-label`.
-This guide contains information about accessing the RAJA Performance Suite code, building it, and basic usage.
+If you have some familiarity with RAJA and want to get up and running quickly, check out :ref:`getting_started-label`, which contains information about getting the RAJA Performance Suite code, how to build it, how to run it, etc.

-If you want information about RAJA, please see the `RAJA User Guide <https://raja.readthedocs.io/en/develop/sphinx/user_guide/index.html>`_ That Guidecontains a detailed discussion of RAJA features and a RAJA tutorial, both of which contain code examples.
+If you want more information about RAJA, please see the `RAJA User Guide <https://raja.readthedocs.io/en/develop/sphinx/user_guide/index.html>`_ That Guide contains a detailed discussion of RAJA features and a RAJA tutorial, both of which contain code examples.

 .. toctree::
    :maxdepth: 3

    getting_started
+   running
+.. ##   output